PrasannaAdiga/tech-notes/golang/12_embedding_exporting.md

 - This is not inheritance.
 - Through promotion, inner type fields and methods can be accessed through the outer type.
 - The outer type can override the inner type's behavior.
+- Always embed types for behavior instead of state.

 ```
 // Sample program to show how what we are doing is NOT embedding